Math and Art Come Together in a Lecture at WSSU

 In addition to his public lecture, Sims will offer a faculty development workshop for WSSU faculty designed to explore how mathematics informs the creative process and re-enforces both innovative and analytical thinking.
 His lectures are being sponsored by the WSSU Office of Student Activities, Diggs Gallery and the WSSU Center for Excellence in Teaching and Learning.

-Categories: Performing Arts: Music, Performance Art, Health and Wellness, Arts and Events, Workshops and Seminars, Exhibits, Lectures and Readings
+Categories: Performance Art, Performing Arts: Music, Health and Wellness, Workshops and Seminars, Arts and Events, Lectures and Readings, Exhibits